Who You Choose

 Whether you are injured in a traffic accident while you are working, or if you’re injured by another driver who’s working, the type and amount of auto insurance coverage will be another important consideration.

-CAN EMPLOYERS HAVE NO LIABILITY FOR WORK-RELATED ACCIDENTS?
+CAN EMPLOYERS HAVE NO LIABILITY FOR WORK-RELATED ACCIDENTS IF THEY HAVE WORKERS COMPENSATION INSURANCE?

 If an employee uses a company vehicle for a personal errand – even to grab coffee at a drive-thru – the employer has no liability for an accident, even if the accident happens “on the clock.”